Rebuilding ROME : Resolving Model Collapse during Sequential Model Editing: Experiments

 The first set of experiments we do is to search for disabling edits.
-We do this by making singular model edits using ROME on GPT2-XL and GPT-J, on two popular model editing datasets - CounterFact and zsRE.
-We measure the above mentioned metrics as shown in Figures \ref{fig:fixed-disabling} and \ref{fig:disabling_edits_gpt2xl}.
+We do this by making singular model edits using ROME on GPT-J and GPT2-XL using the CounterFact dataset to replicate the conditions where disabling edits occurred in prior work.
+We measure the above mentioned metrics as shown in Figure \ref{fig:fixed-disabling}(a) for GPT-J. Similar patterns are observed for GPT2-XL and are shown in Figure \ref{fig:disabling_edits_gpt2xl} (appendix).

-We observe that edits made using the zsRE dataset (Figure \ref{fig:disabling_edits_gpt2xl}) are very consistent along the two metrics, which means that the norm of the update are consistently small and generation entropy consistently high.
-The text generations made by all post-edit models when editing zsRE are consistently good and coherent, and do not have the repetitiveness found in disabling edits. \textbf{We thus conclude that disabling edits are not present when editing facts using the zsRE dataset}.
 When editing facts from the CounterFact dataset, we see two clusters forming.
-We find that certain edits have larger values of $|\Delta|$ for ROME, indicating the presence of disabling edits. \textbf{This shows that edits made using the CounterFact dataset can lead to model collapse.}
+We find that certain edits have larger values of $|\Delta|$ for ROME, indicating the presence of disabling edits.

-The difference in edits made by the two datasets is due to one of the many reasons discussed in Appendix \ref{sec:cf-vs-zsre}, but it is hard to answer this question without eliminating numerous confounding factors.
-Such a study is beyond the scope of this short paper, and hence we continue to focus on finding the reasons behind disabling edits during model editing with ROME.
-Prior work \citet{akshat-catastrophic,disabling-butterfly, disabling-wilke} also observed disabling edits only with the CounterFact dataset.